leo-arch/fnf/ALGORITHM.md

 Since scoring is tasked with finding what the human user intended, there is no correct solution.
 As a result there are large variety in scoring strategies.

-# fzy's matching
+# fnf's matching

 Generally, more time is taken in matching rather than scoring, so it is important that matching be as fast as possible.
 If this were case sensitive it would be a simple loop calling strchr, but since it needs to be case insensitive.

-# fzy's scoring
+# fnf's scoring

-fzy treats scoring as a modified [edit distance](https://en.wikipedia.org/wiki/Edit_distance) problem of calculating the
+fnf treats scoring as a modified [edit distance](https://en.wikipedia.org/wiki/Edit_distance) problem of calculating the
 [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).